Cheap Recording Studio Gear (Can’t Go Wrong Here)

-Here’s a list of 10 cheap upgrades you should get for your recording studio.
-All recording gear and accessories are under $100.00
+Here’s a list of cheap recording studio gear you should get for your recording or music production setup.
+All gear and accessories mentioned in this post are under $100.00

 warning: I do make a small commission from items purchased through the links below

 Mixing Secrets For The Small Studio – $26.00

 If you’re looking for magical mixing presets – Push Button Magic, this book isn’t for you.
 On the other hand, if you’re looking to understand mixing and how to get the most out of your home recording studio, then this book is all you need.

 I’ve purchased my share of “Mixing Books“, but this caught my eye for 2 reasons.